stg-tud/apsa/2019/4-DataFlowAnalysis/DataFlowAnalysis.md

 The lattice put the facts (often, but not always, sets) computed by an analysis in a well-defined partial order.

-Analysis are often **well-defined** functions over lattices and can then be combined a and reasoned about.
+Analysis are often **well-defined** functions over lattices and can then be combined and reasoned about.